Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Related Work

 \section{Related Work}

-With respect to integrating domain knowledge into topic models, we draw inspiration from Arora et al., who used anchor words in the context of non-negative matrix factorization \shortcite{arora2012learning}.
+With respect to integrating domain knowledge into topic models, we draw inspiration from Arora et al. \shortcite{arora2012learning}, who used anchor words in the context of non-negative matrix factorization.
 Using an assumption of separability, these anchor words act as high precision markers of particular topics and, thus, help discern the topics from one another.
-Although the original algorithm proposed by Arora et. al and subsequent improvements to their approach find these anchor words automatically \cite{arora2013practical,lee2014low}, recent adaptations allow manual insertion of anchor words and other metadata \cite{nguyen2014anchors,nguyen2015your}.
+Although the original algorithm proposed by Arora et al. \shortcite{arora2012learning}, and subsequent improvements to their approach, find these anchor words automatically \cite{arora2013practical,lee2014low}, recent adaptations allow manual insertion of anchor words and other metadata \cite{nguyen2014anchors,nguyen2015your}.
 Our work is similar to the latter, where we treat anchor words as fuzzy logic markers and embed them into the topic model in a semi-supervised fashion.
-In this sense, our work is closest to Halpern et al., who have also made use of domain expertise and semi-supervised anchored words in devising topic models \shortcite{halpern2014using,halpern2015anchored}.
+In this sense, our work is closest to Halpern et al. \shortcite{halpern2014using,halpern2015anchored}, who have also made use of domain expertise and semi-supervised anchored words in devising topic models.

 There is an adjacent line of work that has focused on incorporating word-level information into LDA-based models.
-Jagarlamudi et. al proposed SeededLDA, a model that seeds words into given topics and guides, but does not force, these topics towards these integrated words \shortcite{jagarlamudi2012incorporating}.
-Andrezejewski and Zhu presented two flavors of semi-supervised topic models.
-The first makes use of ``$z$-labels,'' words that are known to pertain to specific topics and that are restricted to appearing in some subset of all the possible topics \shortcite{andrzejewski2009latent}.
+Jagarlamudi et al. \shortcite{jagarlamudi2012incorporating} proposed SeededLDA, a model that seeds words into given topics and guides, but does not force, these topics towards these integrated words.
+Andrzejewski and Zhu \shortcite{andrzejewski2009latent} presented a model that makes use of ``$z$-labels,'' words that are known to pertain to specific topics and that are restricted to appearing in some subset of all the possible topics.
 Although the $z$-labels can be leveraged to place different senses of a word into different topics, it requires additional effort to determine when these different senses occur.
 Our anchoring approach allows a user to more easily anchor one word to multiple topics, allowing CorEx to naturally find topics that revolve around different senses of a word.